 Another factor was the fact the process of “upgrading” to a new version of a Windows operating system was a gamble.
 Most of my tech support friends recommended never do an upgrade to a new OS.
 Always install a fresh version.
 Since I did not want to reinstall all of my software again, I held off on moving up.
 Everything was working fine, so why take the chance?
 Now that Windows 7 will no longer be supported, I felt the pressure to upgrade.

 So here I was, examining the new latest and greatest Windows release and saw there were some improvements to the user interface, but I still hated all the ugly blocks of “apps” on the start menu.
 I also hated having to look for features and settings again in this new user interface.

-During this time was also only looking from a user perspective, not really taking into consideration the underlying technology driving everything.
+During this time was also only looking from a user perspective, not taking into consideration the underlying technology driving everything.
 In the past, I had trouble as an early adopter on Windows operating systems.
 I decided to hold off on the “free” offer until more information became available.
-I could not afford any down time from an upgrade that could render my installed software inoperable.
+I could not afford any downtime from an upgrade that could render my installed software inoperable.
 Why fix something that’s not broken?

 Well, the information began pouring in shortly after Windows 10 was released in late July of 2015.
 Some of it was good and some of it was not so good.
 Most of the good I heard was from end-users (not power users) who liked the new interface, the very thing I hated.
 The not so good was from IT professionals have misgiving about is technical flaws and possible security problems.
 Since these are the people I listen to, I was glad I did not upgrade.

 Then came the big problem.
 Windows 10 was trying to install itself without my express permission.
 No matter what I did, it still tried.
-Thank goodness it was failing to do so, because there was something in my system that prevented the update from starting.
-I began scouring the internet to find out what was going on, and discovered it was a series of updates that came through Windows Updates that were trying to trigger the Windows 10 installer.
+Thank goodness it was failing to do so because there was something in my system that prevented the update from starting.
+I began scouring the internet to find out what was going on and discovered it was a series of updates that came through Windows Updates that were trying to trigger the Windows 10 installer.

 At this point, I had enough of Microsoft.
-I began the process I had been several time before.
+I began the process I had been several times before.
 I toyed with Linux off and on for 20 years, even getting into a course on Linux system administration at one point.
 During those times, I liked what it could do, but I was left feeling it wasn’t quite ready for use by everyone.